Sunday, February 2, 2014

 • What are our core competencies and are we leveraging them?

-If you don’t have the answers to these question how are you going to get them?
+If you don’t have the answers to these questions how are you going to get them?
 Maybe a training needs analysis is the answer.

 The goal is to detect and evaluate what training the staff needs, and if you need to recruit from the outside.